Pierre-Joseph Redouté: Later career and legacy

 After Empress Joséphine's death (1814), Redouté had some difficult years until he was appointed a master of draughtsmanship for the National Museum of Natural History in 1822.
 In 1824, he gave some drawing classes at the museum.
 Many of his pupils were aristocrats or royalty.
 He became a Chevalier of the Legion of Honour in 1825.
 Although particularly renowned for his botanical exploration of roses and lilies, he thereafter produced paintings purely for aesthetic value.

-Redoute taught and painted up to the day he died of a stroke on 19 or 20 June 1840.
+Redouté taught and painted up to the day he died of a stroke on 19 or 20 June 1840.
 He was survived by his wife, Marie-Marte Gobert, whom he married in 1786, and their two daughters.
 He was interred in Père Lachaise Cemetery.
 A Brussels school bears his name: the Institut Redouté-Peiffer in Anderlecht.

 Most of the Les Liliacées watercolours went from the Empress Joséphine to her son from her first marriage Eugène de Beauharnais.
 Most of the watercolours of her Jardin de la Malmaison (gardens of Château de Malmaison) were acquired by the Fitzwilliam Museum in Cambridge.

 Redouté's paintings for Les Roses were bought by Charles X of France for his widowed daughter-in-law, Marie-Caroline of Bourbon-Two Sicilies, Duchess of Berry.
 Their whereabouts are virtually untraceable: in 1948 some were sold by Sotheby's in London and a few were acquired by the Hunt Institute for Botanical Documentation; later, single sheets have appeared repeatedly in auction.

-In 1985, 468 leaves were bought at a New York auction by an art dealer for approximately 5.5 million and then dispersed.
+In 1985, 468 leaves were bought at a New York auction by an art dealer for approximately $5.5 million and then dispersed.

-In the 20th and 21st century, numerous exhibitions in Europe, the Americas and Australia have been devoted to the work of Redouté.
+In the 20th and 21st century, numerous exhibitions in Europe, the Americas, and Australia have been devoted to the work of Redouté.
 The Biodiversity Heritage Library, the Library of Congress and other libraries have made many of his works accessible online and reproductions of his prints are available from virtually all print and poster shops.